 And now for the humans

 Even though the crazy storm blew itself out in a day, it dragged a huuuuge chunk of frigid arctic air from our good friends in the north down to and all over an enormous swath of the Continental United States.
 This meant a few single-digit days where everything not already turned in a block of ice…turned into a block of ice.

 We kept a close eye on the conditions (temperature, wind chill, etc) before venturing out.
 We were able to do that thanks in part to the Acu-Rite weather station we put up a few years ago.

-Someone in the office pooh-poohed the need for such a device when we first set up our wireless weather station, but now everyone checks the info before heading outside.
+Someone in the office pooh-poohed the wireless weather station we first set it up, but now everyone checks its info before heading outside.

-Wind speed/direction, temperature, rain gauge, barometric pressure, AND relative humidity…more data and info than you can shake a dowsing stick at!!!
+Wind speed/direction, temperature, rain gauge, barometric pressure, AND relative humidity…more data and info than you can shake a dowsing stick at!
 The external unit is solar powered and WiFi connected to the display inside (thank gawd).
-Oh yeah, because is it “connected,” it also scrolls weather updates from the Web.
+It also scrolls weather updates from the Web.
+Of course it does.

 We have yet to set up the automatic upload/sharing of our local data to the web, but it is on the RainyDayInterns’ ToDo list as soon as they are done with their other tasks.

 All photos copyrighted by RainyDayMagazine